0xbitcoin/tokenpool/README.md

 ## DEV TODO
-1. Remove Redis and replace with mongo
+1. Remove Redis and replace with mongo   [done]
-2. Update the frontend to a more modernized Vue architecture
+2. Update the frontend to a more modernized Vue architecture  [done]
-3. Fix gas price oracles
+3. Fix gas price oracles  (use bree?)
 4. Move the payouts system to Matic
 5. Integrate PPS instead of Proportional Payouts (https://en.bitcoin.it/wiki/Comparison_of_mining_pools)
 6. Search, better interface on mobile
 7. disconnect all miners when pool is on standby, API will say pool is in standby  (show on pool page)

+8. Ditch MintForwarder,  make batchpayments piece optional  via config (for farmer pools)

 https://mintpond.com/b/prop-vs-pplns-vs-pps-mining-pool-reward-systems